Linguistics job and career overview

-- Peace Corps.
-Some universities count Peace Corps service towards a Masters’ degree in Linguistics or TESOL.
-Peace Corps volunteers often build language skills, which can lead to a career as a language specialist.
-Two of our faculty (Dr.s Fender and Lord) are returned Peace Corps volunteers.
+- Peace Corps: Volunteers for the Peace Corps often build language skills, which can lead to a career as a language specialist.
+Two of our faculty, (Dr. Fender and professor emeritus Dr. Lord) are returned Peace Corps volunteers.

-- Localization (L10N): developing and testing country-specific versions of software, for companies like Blizzard Entertainment.
+- Localization (L10N): developing and testing country-specific versions of software for companies like Blizzard Entertainment.
 Localization work requires strong foreign language skills, cultural knowledge, and computer skills.
-Browse specialized job boards for details.
+Browse specialized job boards such as GALA, MultiLingual, and Lion People for details.

-- Marketing.
-Companies such as Lexicon Branding, Strategic Name Development, Nomen, and Igor use linguistics to create brand or product names, and test how these work across different languages.
-You can read a description of the process here.
+- Marketing: Companies such as Lexicon Branding, Nomen, and Igor use linguistics to create brand or product names, and test how these work across different languages.
+You can read a description of the process from Nancy Friedman.
 Linguists can also work on market research, international marketing, and other aspects of corporate communications.

-- Linguistic voice coaching.
-Linguists with a theater background may do voice coaching in the entertainment industry, helping actors with the phonetics of particular languages, dialects, and foreign accents.
+- Linguistic voice coaching: Linguists with a theater background may do voice coaching in the entertainment industry, helping actors with the phonetics of particular languages, dialects, and foreign accents.
 Others may offer accent reduction lessons for professionals.
-For more information, see the Voice and Speech Trainers Association site, or this interview.
+For more information, see the Voice and Speech Trainers Association site, or the interview by dialect coach Pamela Vanderway.
 (A few linguists even create whole new languages for entertainment.)

-- Speech therapy.
-Generally, aspiring speech therapists should major in Communicative Disorders.
-But if this is not possible, Linguistics is a good background for CSULB’s Master’s preparatory program in Speech Therapy.
+- Speech therapy: Generally, aspiring speech therapists should major in Communicative Disorders.
+But if this is not possible, Linguistics is a good background for CSULB’s Master’s in Speech-Language Pathology.

 Where can I find linguistics jobs?

-Throughout this website (and this one) are links to companies that employ linguists.
+Throughout this website (and sites like Swarthmore) are links to companies that employ linguists.
 Browse even those you don’t think you’re interested in.
 Often a single company hires linguists in multiple roles.
 For example, a company listed under Computational Linguistics might also be looking for translators, or a translation company may also offer language courses or accent reduction services.